czemtsop/serious-sql/People_Analytics/README.md

 # People Analytics Portfolio Project

-## Overview
+## 1. 📚️ Introduction
-This project focuses on People Analytics, leveraging data to provide insights into workforce trends, employee performance, and organizational dynamics.
-The goal is to use data analytics techniques to support decision-making and improve human resource strategies.
+This Case Study focuses on leveraging SQL to prepare data for a people analytics dashboard.
+The goal is to help an HR department build a bespoke dashboard and employee view ("Deep dive") page.

+### 1.1 🗝️ Key Features

+- **Data Exploration**: Analyze customer demographics, rent patterns, and engagement metrics.
+- **Communication**: Prepare data for email to present insights effectively.

+### 1.2 Outcomes

+- Improved understanding of customer behavior.
+- Customised marketing emails based on data insights.
+- Optimized campaign performance and ROI.

+### 1.3 Requirements Analysis

 ## Objectives
 - Analyze workforce data to identify trends and patterns.